 H.O.
 Lund Seminar

 The H.O.
 Lund Seminar is sponsored by the H.O.
 Lund Fund at the Department of Entomology in memory of Dr. Horace Olan Lund.
 He received his PhD from the University of Minnesota.
 He served as an officer in the Navy as part of one of the Malaria and Epidemic Disease Control Units during WWII.Dr.
 Lund was the founder of the Department of Entomology at UGA and served as department head from 1954-1974.
 He was also instrumental in creating the Georgia Entomological Society.
 As a result, he is often referred to as “Mr. Entomology of Georgia” and “The father of Entomology in Georgia.”
 His role as a scholar and an advocate of the study of entomology is still remembered by faculty and students through a week-long celebration of insects known as “Lund Week”.
 This celebration culminates in a banquet where various students awards, including some graciously sponsored by the Lund Family, are given.
 The H.O.
-Lund Seminar speaker is nominated, voted on, and invited by graduate students of the department and the seminar given during the “Lund Week” banquet, Friday of the 3rd week of April.
+Lund Seminar speaker is nominated, voted on, and invited by graduate students of the department and the seminar is given during the “Lund Week” banquet in April.

 Schmidt Family Seminar